Megacity (video game)

-Megacity is an iOS and Android video game developed by British studio ColePowered and released on August 2, 2011.
+MegaCity is a puzzle video game with a city-building design for iOS, Xbox 360 and Android, developed by British studio ColePowered Games and released on August 2, 2011.

 Gameplay

 The game sees the player aim to construct a city and maintain it.

 Reception

 The game has a Metacritic rating of 86/100 based on 4 critic reviews.

 AppGamer said, "The quality feel to the app and its addictive nature makes it an easy recommendation for anyone who likes puzzle games."
 148Apps said, "One of those games that's always a pleasure to come back to.
 Whether or not everything's been unlocked, it's still going to make the hours melt away."
 AppSmile wrote "Featuring a building sim-style interface with pieces that interact with their surroundings, Megacity HD offers a cerebral challenge that rewards balanced play and thinking ahead."
 TouchArcade said, "All you really need to do is pay attention.
 In return, you'll find a satisfying puzzle experience that leaves you tantalized for one more shot at building the perfect city."